cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/misaka-kfd.md

 :::

 1. Open Misaka
-1. Go to the Settings button on the top left, scroll down to "EXPLOIT" and change the method to "MDC"
-1. Reopen Misaka
 1. Go to the "Packages [Emu/Var]" tab
 1. Tap on the bottom left button (known as "ToolBox") and tap `Install TrollStore`, then tap `Tips`